Eric Williams: Scholarly career

 In Capitalism and Slavery, Eric Williams argued that the declining economies of the British West Indies led to the abolition of the slave trade and of slavery.
 More recent research has rejected this conclusion; it is now clear that the colonies of the British Caribbean profited considerably during the Revolutionary and Napoleonic Wars.

 However, Capitalism and Slavery covers the economic history of sugar and slavery beyond just the Revolutionary and Napoleonic Wars, and discusses the decline of sugar plantations from 1823 until the emancipation of the slaves in the 1830s.
 It also discusses the British government's use of the equalisation of the sugar duties Acts in the 1840s to sever their responsibilities to buy sugar from the British West Indian colonies, and to buy sugar on the open market from Cuba and Brazil, where it was cheaper.
 In support of the Williams thesis, David Ryden presented evidence to show that by the early nineteenth century there was an emerging crisis of profitability.

+In contrast, recent interpretations of Capitalism and Slavery are less positive.
+David Brion Davis wrote that Wiliams' thesis "has now been wholly discredited by other scholars."
+Similarly, Nigel Biggar found that Williams' calculations were flawed, and profits from the slave trade were far less than he proposed.

 Williams's argument about abolitionism went far beyond this decline thesis.
-What he argued was that the new economic and social interest created in the 18th century by the slave-based Atlantic economy generated new pro-free trade and anti-slavery political interests.
-These interacted with the rise of evangelical antislavery and with the self-emancipation of slave rebels, from the Haitian Revolution of 1792–1804 to the Jamaica Christmas Rebellion of 1831, to bring the end of Slavery in the 1830s.
+He argued that the new economic and social interest created in the 18th century by the slave-based Atlantic economy generated new pro-free trade and anti-slavery political interests.
+These interacted with the rise of evangelical antislavery and with the self-emancipation of slave rebels, from the Haitian Revolution of 1792–1804 to the Jamaica Christmas Rebellion of 1831, to bring about the end of slavery in the 1830s.

-In 1939, Williams joined the Political Science department at Howard University.
+In 1939, Williams joined the Political Science Department at Howard University.
 In 1943, Williams organised a conference about the "economic future of the Caribbean."
 He argued that small islands of the West Indies would be vulnerable to domination by the former colonial powers in the event that these islands became independent states; Williams advocated for a West Indian Federation as a solution to post-colonial dependence.

 Shift to public life

 In 1944, Williams was appointed to the Anglo-American Caribbean Commission.
-In 1948 he returned to Trinidad as the Commission's deputy chairman of the Caribbean Research Council.
+In 1948, he returned to Trinidad as the Commission's deputy chairman of the Caribbean Research Council.
 In Trinidad, he delivered an acclaimed series of educational lectures.
-In 1955, after disagreements between Williams and the Commission, the Commission elected not to renew his contract.
+In 1955, after disagreements between Williams and the Commission, they elected not to renew his contract.
 In a speech at Woodford Square in Port of Spain, he declared that he had decided to "put down his bucket" in the land of his birth.
 He rechristened that enclosed park, which stood in front of the Trinidad courts and legislature, "The University of Woodford Square", and proceeded to give a series of public lectures on world history, Greek democracy and philosophy, the history of slavery, and the history of the Caribbean to large audiences drawn from every social class.